DorianDaimer/DorianDaimer.github.io/_pages/cv.md

 Work experience
 ======
-* August 2022 - Present: Research Assistant
+* August 2022 - July 2023: Research Assistant
   * University of Hawai'i at Manoa
   * Duties include: Working on the grant Maxwell's demon in the real world: Experiments on the constraints governing information processing.
 Analysing partially observable information engines and working on their experimental implementation.
   * Supervisor: Dr. Susanne Still